 The average household causes about 6 tonnes of carbon dioxide every year.
-Based on this assessment, your home currently produces approximately 1.4 tonnes of carbon dioxide every year.
-You could reduce emissions by switching to renewable energy sources.
+Based on this assessment, your home currently produces approximately 3.7 tonnes of carbon dioxide every year.
+Adopting the recommendations in this report can reduce emissions and protect the environment.
+If you were to install these recommendations you could reduce this amount by 1.9 tonnes per year.
+You could reduce emissions even more by switching to renewable energy sources.